psychemedia/island-storynotes/worsley/richard_easy.md

 CH AP.

 C133.
 HA XI.
 Grateful acknowledgment of Lady Wagtail's Patients, The whole party returns to London, Her ladyship gives an unbounded fwing to Plegsure and enjoyment.
-The baronet is not jo fortunate in his amours as his CARA spOsA appears to be for the present, she retires into the country to recover Her se if from te fatigues of gratification.
+The baronet is not jo fortunate in his amours as his CARA spOsA appears to be for the present, she retires into the country to recover herselff from the fatigues of gratification.
 Sir Richard soon soon Mes 72 5 0 companied by Lord D—

-: E left our . in the last VV. chapter, performing the part of Lady Bountiful with great applause, by two of the best judges of female acfing perhaps in the kingdom.
-Their plaudits were alternately reiterated, and her ladyship's lust of praise Was highly a by their
+: E left our . in the last VV. chapter, performing the part of Lady Bountiful with great applause, by two of the best judges of female acting perhaps in the kingdom.
+Their plaudits were alternately reiterated, and her ladyship's lust of praise was highly a by their

 After ten days bad 45 the party broke up, and both Lady Wagtail's patients were perfectly relieved from the chsaructions they had laboured under; but like most physicians she would have kept them longer under her hands, for though her fees were not pecuniary, they were of such a kind as afforded her ample satisfaction,

 Lord A told her it was almost a pleasure to be ill, to have so agreeable a nurse; and captain B— went still farther in his politeness, in saying, he could wish to be her patient all the days, aye, and =__ of his life.

-We may now suppose the visitors, " as well as sir Richard Easy, and Lady Wagtail returned to the capital.
-Her ladyship now flourished 1 in every part of the town and it's environs: her 5 conquests were innumerable, from the drawing room to sadler's Wells. : she moved the queen of love and free indulgence.
+We may now suppose the visitors, as well as sir Richard Easy, and Lady Wagtail returned to the capital.
+Her ladyship now flourished in every part of the town and it's environs: her conquests were innumerable, from the drawing room to sadler's Wells. : she moved the queen of love and free indulgence.

 indulgence at Ranelagh and Vauxhall; and notwithstanding the hair breadth escape she had once had at the Pantheon, she now braved all danger, scorned all fear, and never missed a masqued ball, when ever *

 was announced.
-To enumerate the many pleasant adventures she had Dy upon these occasions, would swell a larger volume than this, beyond it's usual size, suffice it to say, that neither monks, nor monkeye, heroes or harlequins, quacks, or quidnuncs, escaped her, and in their disguise, in general kept up their parts so well, that her
+To enumerate the many pleasant adventures she had upon these occasions, would swell a larger volume than this, beyond it's usual size, suffice it to say, that neither monks, nor monkeye, heroes or harlequins, quacks, or quidnuncs, escaped her, and in their disguise, in general kept up their parts so well, that her

 0 W was frequently at a loss to determine in whose favour to give the preference.
 As these may be stiled flying Rencontres, as it were in the dark, and the incognito's names being unknown, we cannot enroll them in the * of her enamerato "Iz

-We find that her Kah Caro se £ who never interfered in Lady Wagtail's amours, amused himself at the same time in King $ Place, Newsman street and it's vicinity.
+We find that her Kah Caro se £ who never interfered in Lady Wagtail's amours, amused himself at the same time in King's Place, Newsman street and its vicinity.
 With what success he carried on this traffic of love, we will not determine, for as he had now descended to mere Grizettes for the lake of economy, we cannot suppose chat in this lottery of venus he was a successful adventurer, Indeed, if we may suggest from his freqnent visits to a certain surgeon near Pall-mall, when he had neither sprained his ancle, or dislocated hisshoulder, that some other complaint, which required chirurgical aid, induced him to ring so often at at certain bell.

 We will, however, do justice to our hero, so far as to assert with tolerable good authority, that he acted like a man of honour upon the occasion, and that Lady: Wagtail had no reason to complain of his irregularities in this respect.

-Lady Wagtail hurried from one public diversion to another, and jaded with an incessant rou nd of pleasure, frequent vigils, and cyprian sports, Was desirous of recruiting her health and spirits, by a retreat into the country and she sets off for the Isle of Wight, leaving the unlucky Wight, her easy busband, to compleat his pharmaceutic course, and restore his health 1
+Lady Wagtail hurried from one public diversion to another, and jaded with an incessant rou nd of pleasure, frequent vigils, and cyprian sports, was desirous of recruiting her health and spirits, by a retreat into the country and she sets off for the Isle of Wight, leaving the unlucky Wight, her easy busband, to compleat his pharmaceutic course, and restore his health 1

 2 London,

-He did not, however, ee many days in the Capital after her ladyship's departure, for finding now that his sole complaint was owing to relaxation, and that bathing in sea water would accomplish his cure, he set out, with young Lord D. for Hampshire, where he had invited bi . to pass some Gays,
+He did not, however, ee many days in the Capital after her ladyship's departure, for finding now that his sole complaint was owing to relaxation, and that bathing in sea water would accomplish his cure, he set out, with young Lord D. for Hampshire, where he had invited to pass some days,

-Upon their 1 ber ladyship received Lord Di— with great politeness, and more than common affa- dility—a favourable prognostic, and a happy prelude to a more social in- Th tercourse.
+Upon their 1 her ladyship received Lord Di— with great politeness, and more than common affa- dility—a favourable prognostic, and a happy prelude to a more social in- Th tercourse.

 "CHAP.

 CH A P. XV.
 Amorous Anecdotes of the gallant Lord D——t.
 His Reception at Lady Wagtail s.
-The hind Invitation of sir Richard Ea, to make an Impression upon her Ladysbip. f His Lordsbip improves the Hint— ; and is accordiagly met with 7 in her Dressing-Room.
+The hind Invitation of sir Richard Ea, to make an Impression upon her Ladysbip.
+His Lordsbip improves the Hint— ; and is accordiagly met with in her Dressing-Room.
 1 whim cal DE-
 ' NOUEMENT, succeeded by some Hig reres a tes,

 \HE gay, the gallant p- 5
 Was at this time the 1 of the age.
 His person was tall and elegant, his countenance uncommonly pre-engaging, his conversation sprightly and vivacious.

-We need not be suprised at the comeliness of his person, or the gracefulness of his figure, when we recollect he is the son of the celebrated Miss G—g, afterwards Lady Cy. : His lordship had already established his reputation for gallantry and intrigue, amongst the first rate demi-reps upon the ton, by whom he was usually called the male Gsuch: a lter a8 at t Lady Wagtail 1 could not fail of meeting with the most gracious reception, as the had long wished for a te 2 tôte with his lordship, whom she was ambitious of enrolling in the list of her chers amis; and never could a more favourable opportunity occur, as the sequel will evince, :
+We need not be suprised at the comeliness of his person, or the gracefulness of his figure, when we recollect he is the son of the celebrated Miss G—g, afterwards Lady Cy. : His lordship had already established his reputation for gallantry and intrigue, amongst the first rate demi-reps upon the ton, by whom he was usually called the male Gsuch: a lter a8 at t Lady Wagtail could not fail of meeting with the most gracious reception, as the had long wished for a tete a tete with his lordship, whom she was ambitious of enrolling in the list of her chers amis; and never could a more favourable opportunity occur, as the sequel will evince.

-One evening over a bottle, Easy 5 fad to D —t; What do you think of her ladyship—ls not she a fine woman?“ To which his lordship replied, « Amazingly hand- hae". gad you would say lo,
+One evening over a bottle, Easy 5 fad to D —t; What do you think of her ladyship—is not she a fine woman?“ To which his lordship replied, "Amazingly hand- hae". gad you would say so,

-continued sir 13 if vou were to see her naked,"
+continued sir 13 if you were to see her naked,"

 You are a very lucky man, resumed his lordship, to be in possession of such a treasure,"

 "Why, look ye, D—t, I like to make my friends happy, as well as myself.
 Many fine fellows have sbeen at her, but without success I believe ; now Pl give 9 leave to take your chance with her,"

-such an invitation, doubtless, ad not 8⁰ unaccepted; and his lordship was. accordingly found the next morning carly i in her ladyship's s dress5 W * sir Richard, where
+such an invitation, doubtless, ad not 8⁰ unaccepted; and his lordship was accordingly found the next morning carly i in her ladyship's s dress5 W * sir Richard, where

 Gods mer gods, and joRRled i in the dark. — —